microsoft/typespec/docs/libraries/versioning/guide.md

 }
 ```

-Suppose we introduce a new version to our service, and it utilizes features from a newer version of the Azure.Core library.
-We can specify that dependency like this:
+Let's say we introduce a new version to our service, and it uses features from a newer version of the Azure.Core library.
+We can declare that dependency like this:

 ```typespec
 @service({